Updated 11/20/2021 to include 9 self care ideas to treat yourself to Self Sare Sundays.

 What is Your Body Craving for Self Care Sunday?

 First, I’m going to go against the grain here and tell you to ditch your vision board and go with what you need right now.
+Once you figure out what YOU need, then we will focus on what to do to feel better.
 Here are some things your body might be saying to you:

 - I need a break.